 Learn to critique literary texts in three primary genres: creative, expository, and technical.
 Build a portfolio of both creative and professional writing texts while you sharpen your research and writing abilities.
 The English major with a concentration in literature and writing prepares you to pursue graduate work in English, as well as careers in fields such as ministry, law, business, teaching, technical writing, publishing, and freelancing.
-Options within the required course offerings allow you to pursue areas that interest you the most.
-You can choose between a literature or writing emphasis for your capstone project.

 of seniors feel well prepared for their first job in the field